Freezing, melting and boiling - make ice cream!

 - A long spoon

 - Salt: At least 10 heaped tablespoons.
-Any will do but the more coarse the better (road salt is fine)
+Any will do but the coarser the better (road salt is fine)

 - Full fat milk (approx 100 mL (dairy free alternatives should work too)